Debbie Ngarewa-Packer

 Debbie Anne Ngarewa-Packer is a New Zealand politician, iwi leader and activist.
 She is a Member of Parliament and co-leader of Te Pāti Māori alongside Rawiri Waititi, and is the chief executive of the Ngāti Ruanui iwi.

-She stood for Te Pāti Māori during the 2020 election in the seat of Te Tai Hauāuru.
-While she failed to win the electorate, she was placed first on Te Pāti Māori list, where she won a list seat once the special votes were counted.
+Ngarewa-Packer stood for Te Pāti Māori during the 2020 election in the seat of Te Tai Hauāuru.
+Ngarewa-Packer lost to Labour's Adrian Rurawhe however entered Parliament as a List MP.
+In 2023, she won the seat of Te Tai Hauāuru against Labour's Soraya Peke-Mason.

-Early life
+Early life and education

 Ngarewa-Packer grew up in Patea and attended New Plymouth Girls' High School.

 Local government

 Ngarewa-Packer is a former deputy mayor of South Taranaki.
 She was elected to the South Taranaki District Council in the 2007 local elections, representing the Pātea ward.
 She also contested the mayoral position, which was won by Ross Dunlop; after the elections Dunlop selected her as deputy mayor.
-She held that role until 2010, when she did not seek re-election.
+She had that role until 2010, when she did not seek re-election.

 Ngāti Ruanui and local activism

 Ngarewa-Packer is chief executive of the Ngāti Ruanui iwi.
 She has also been the kaiarataki of Te Rūnanga o Ngāti Ruanui, an organisation that runs healthcare centres in Hāwera and Patea.
 She has advocated for Māori health and the environment at a grassroots level for many years.
-In 2004, she rallied more than 250 Taranaki people to join with the foreshore and seabed hikoi on its way to Wellington.
+In 2004, she rallied more than 250 Taranaki people to join with the foreshore and seabed hīkoi on its way to Wellington.

 Ngarewa-Packer campaigned against seabed mining off the Taranaki coast.
 The Environmental Protection Authority granted a marine discharge consent to mining company Trans-Tasman Resources (TTR) in 2017, but a later High Court decision cancelled these consents.
 In April 2020, the Court of Appeal found that EPA's 2017 decision was not consistent with the law to protect the environment from harmful substances.
-TTR appealed to the Supreme Court, to which Ngarewa-Packer said "We’re annoyed that we may have to go to court for a fourth time as right now our efforts are focused on protecting our community from Covid-19.
+TTR appealed to the Supreme Court, to which Ngarewa-Packer said "We’re annoyed that we may have to go to court for a fourth time as right now our efforts are focused on protecting our community from COVID-19.
 But we are undeterred in our resolve and we will oppose TTR’s application for yet another appeal."
 The Supreme Court's final decision supported the earlier courts in cancelling the consents.

-In 2011, she joined a 10-member independent panel set up by the Government to identify ways to raise the rate of return on Maori-owned assets, and grow Maori contribution to New Zealand's economy.
+In 2011, she joined a 10-member independent panel set up by the Government to identify ways to raise the rate of return on Māori-owned assets, and grow Māori contribution to New Zealand's economy.

-Regarding the Covid-19 response, The Spinoff described Ngarewa-Packer in 2020 as "a key voice in the Covid-19 iwi response, not only in analysing and mitigating risks in her own rohe, but in keeping applied pressure on local and central government to include Māori in their risk assessment."
+Regarding the COVID-19 response, The Spinoff described Ngarewa-Packer in 2020 as "a key voice in the COVID-19 iwi response, not only in analysing and mitigating risks in her own rohe, but in keeping applied pressure on local and central government to include Māori in their risk assessment."